Zhao Jie

 Zhao Jie (born 13 October 2002) is a Chinese hammer thrower.
-She won the hammer throw at the 2023 Asian Athletics Championships and won the bronze medal at the 2024 Summer Olympics.
-She won the silver medal at the 2025 World Championships.
+She won the bronze medal at the 2024 Summer Olympics, and won the silver medal at the 2025 World Championships.
+She won the hammer throw at the 2023 Asian Athletics Championships and won the gold medal at the 2025 Summer World University Games.
+In 2026, she set a new Asian record of 78.22 metres.

-Career
+Biography

+Coached by Ye Kuigang, a former international hammer thrower and two-time Chinese National Games champion, she is part of a training group with compatriot Zhang Jiale.
-She competed at the 2022 World Athletics Championships in the women's hammer throw in Eugene, Oregon.
-She won silver in the hammer throw at the 2022 Asian Games in Hangzhou, China.

-She competed at the 2023 World Athletics Championships in Budapest in the hammer throw.
+Zhao competed for China at the 2022 World Athletics Championships in the women's hammer throw in Eugene, Oregon.
+She won the silver medal the following year in the hammer throw at the delayed 2022 Asian Games in Hangzhou, China, in 2023.
+She also competed at the 2023 World Athletics Championships in Budapest, Hungary, in the hammer throw.
 She won the hammer throw at the 2023 Asian Athletics Championships in Bangkok.

-She was named in the Chinese women's hammer throw team for the 2024 Summer Olympics.
-She threw 74.27 meters, placing 3rd at the event.
+In August 2024, she won the bronze medal representing China in the women's hammer throw at the 2024 Summer Olympics in Paris, France, where she made a throw of 74.27 meters to place third in the event.

-She threw a personal best of 76.60m in winning the Hammerwurf-Meeting in Fränkisch-Crumbach, Germany in June 2025, finishing ahead of compatriot Zhang Jiale.
-In July 2025, she won the gold medal with a throw of 72.80m at the 2025 World University Games in Germany.
+She threw a personal best of 76.60m in winning the Hammerwurf-Meeting in Fränkisch-Crumbach, Germany in June 2025, finishing ahead of her compatriot Zhang Jiale who set a new under-20 world record.
+In July 2025, she won the gold medal with a throw of 72.80m at the 2025 World University Games in Bochum, Germany.

-In September 2025, she won the silver medal in the hammer throw at the 2025 World Championships in Tokyo, Japan, throwing a personal best 77.60 metres.
+In September 2025, she won the silver medal in the hammer throw at the 2025 World Championships in Tokyo, Japan, throwing a new personal best distance of 77.60 metres.

+In March 2026, she improved her personal best by one centimetre to 77.61m, and maintained her form on 3 April 2026, where she became the first Asian female hammer thrower to break the 78 metres barrier with 78.22 m in Chengdu, breaking the previous Asian record of 77.68m set by compatriot Wang Zheng in 2014, also in Chengdu.